Other relevant regulations and governing bodies

-Therefore, it is essential that a consumer understands the contents of any CBD products bought and there should be no THC or other controlled cannabinoids, such as cannabinol (CBN).
-In practice, ‘no THC’ means the product should be verified by a lab that can detect up to 0.01% THC.
+It is essential that a consumer understands the contents of any CBD products bought - there should be no THC.
+In practice, ‘no THC’ means the product should be verified by a lab that is accredited with a limit on detection of 0.01%.